NVIDIA/spark-rapids/docs/ml-integration.md

+---
+layout: page
+title: ML Integration
+nav_order: 7
+---
 # RAPIDS Accelerator for Apache Spark ML Library Integration

 There are cases where you may want to get access to the raw data on the GPU, preferably without copying it.
 One use case for this is exporting the data to an ML framework after doing feature extraction.
-To do this we provide a simple Scala utility `com.nvidia.spark.rapids.ColumnarRdd` that can be used to convert a `DataFrame` to an `RDD[ai.rapids.cudf.Table]`.
+To do this we provide a simple Scala utility `ai.rapids.spark.ColumnarRdd` that can be used to convert a `DataFrame` to an `RDD[ai.rapids.cudf.Table]`.
 Each `Table` will have the same schema as the `DataFrame` passed in.